 Skycrest Elementary Library Information Center

 Students may visit the library with their classes, in small groups, or with a parent or guardian before and after school.

 When a student borrows a library book, he/she is expected to take care of the book and return it on time.
-Books should be kept in a safe place, away from babies, toddlers, pets, food or drink.
-Pages are to be turned with care, and bookmarks used to save a place.
+Books should be kept in a safe place, away from babies, toddlers, pets, food and drinks.
+Pages are to be turned with care and bookmarks used to save a place.
 Students will be charged a replacement cost fine if a book is damaged beyond repair or lost.

 Loan period: 2 weeks